godpype1-art/Push_Swap/README.md

 Those algorythms are, from small level of disorder to highest level of disorder:

-### Insertion Sort
+### Selection Sort

-This algorithm takes the element on top of the stack and swaps iteratively unitl it reaches the correct position.
+This algorithm iterates through the stack and pushes to another stack reverse ordered.
+Then, pushes all the elements back.

 ---